WanghongLin/UserSystem/README.md

 * User register
 * User login
 * User logout
-* Client can received logout event if the same user login from a different new device
+* Client can received logout event if the same user login from a different new device, disable duplicated login
 * Sensitive data is protected by `sslserver`/`sslchannel` only if client connect to server by hostname, fallback to `insecureserver`/`insecurechannel` if client connect to server by IP address which means the system is vulnerable
-* Use mysql and mysqlx api for data persistence
+* Use mysql and `mysqlx` protocol api for data persistence
 * Currently, user password is stored via simple hash(`sha256`) algorithm, replace it with more security `bcrypt` password encoder

 The following picture illustrate the design of this system from a developer perspective.